Vinje: Coat of arms

 The coat of arms was granted on 16 November 1990.
 The official blazon is "Azure a billy goat argent" (På blå grunn ein sølv geitebukk).
 This means the arms have a blue field (background) and the charge is a billy goat.
-The billy goat has a tincture of argent which means it is colored white most of the time, but if it is made out of metal, then silver is used.
+The billy goat has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The color blue and the goat were chosen based on an old poem written by Aasmund Olavsson Vinje.
 The poem is called Blåmann (lit. 'blue man') which is about a goat named Blåmann.
 This was also chosen to represent the importance of sheep and goat farming in the mountainous municipality.
+The arms were designed by Arvid Sveen.
+The municipal flag has the same design as the coat of arms.

 Churches

 The Church of Norway has four parishes (sokn) within the municipality of Vinje.
 It is part of the Øvre Telemark prosti (deanery) in the Diocese of Agder og Telemark.